Road signs in Canada

 Road signs in Canada may conform to the Manual of Uniform Traffic Control Devices for Canada (MUTCDC) by the Transportation Association of Canada (TAC) for use by Canadian jurisdictions.
-Although it serves a similar role to the MUTCD from the US Federal Highway Administration, it has been independently developed and has a number of key differences with its American counterpart, most notably the inclusion of bilingual (English/French) signage for jurisdictions such as New Brunswick with significant anglophone and francophone population, and a heavier reliance on symbols rather than text legends.
+Although it serves a similar role to the MUTCD from the US Federal Highway Administration, it has been independently developed and has a number of key differences with its American counterpart, most notably the inclusion of bilingual (English/French) signage for jurisdictions such as New Brunswick with significant francophone populations, as well as a heavier reliance on symbols rather than text legends.

 Language

-Signs for the most part employ one or two languages: English, French or both.
-However, some signs are trilingual, incorporating English, French and an indigenous language.
+In Canada most of the road signs are written in English or French.

+"All federal government-only signs and signs for highway use must be bilingual regardless of whether mandated by local, provincial or territorial language requirements," except for some places.

+In Nunavut the four official languages (including Inuktitut and Inuinnaqtun, also French and English) must be used.
+On the Sea to Sky Highway (BC 99) places are labelled in Squamish names e.g. "K'emk'emeláy" (Vancouver).

 Stop sign

 Bilingual (English and French) stop sign on Parliament Hill in Ottawa.

 Bilingual (English and Inuinnaqtun) in Cambridge Bay.

-Under federal jurisdiction, the Office of the Commissioner of Official Languages has ruled the word Stop to be an exclusively English term when used for stop signs.
-Accordingly, to comply with the Official Languages Act, only bilingual stop signs with both English and French (ie: Stop and Arrêt) are used on federally-regulated sites such as airports and entry points run by Canada Customs.
+Under federal jurisdiction, the Office of the Commissioner of Official Languages has ruled the word stop to be an exclusively English term when used for stop signs.
+Accordingly, to comply with the Official Languages Act, only bilingual stop signs with both English and French (i.e.: stop and arrêt) are used on federally-regulated sites such as airports and entry points run by Canada Customs.

+Canada is the only country which uses arrêt instead of stop in the French-speaking world.

-In Quebec, although all road signs must be in French legally, modern stop signs can be found with either Arrêt or Stop.
-Both words are considered valid French words by the Office québécois de la langue française (OQLF), a stance held by the agency since 1927.
+In Quebec, although all road signs must be in French legally, modern stop signs can be found with either arrêt or stop.
+Both words are considered valid French words by the Office québécois de la langue française (OQLF), a stance held by the agency since 1992.
 In practice, however, it can be empirically observed (for instance, with Google Street View) that arrêt predominates in French-speaking areas (i.e., most of the geographic extent of Quebec), while stop can be found in majority English-speaking areas such as Montreal's West Island suburbs.
-At the time of the debates surrounding the adoption of the Charter of the French Language ("Bill 101") in 1977, the usage of stop on the older dual-word signs was considered to be English and therefore controversial; some signs were occasionally vandalized with red spray paint to turn the word stop into "101".
-However, it was later officially determined by the OQLF that stop is a valid French word in this context, and the older dual arrêt + stop usage is therefore not considered bilingual but merely redundant and therefore deprecated (à éviter).
-All newly installed signs in Quebec thus use either one word or the other, but not both.
+At the time of the debates surrounding the adoption of the Charter of the French Language ("Bill 101") in 1977, the usage of stop on the older dual-word signs was considered to be English and therefore controversial; some signs were occasionally vandalised with red spray paint to turn the word stop into "101".

-Bilingual stop signs are also common within New Brunswick, Acadian regions of Nova Scotia and Prince Edward Island, as well as specific regions of Alberta, Manitoba and Ontario.
-On First Nations or Inuit territories, stop signs sometimes use the local aboriginal language in addition to or instead of English and/or French.
-Other parts of Canada use stop.

 Canadian road signs

-The following are samples of Canadian road signs.
+The following are samples of Canadian road signs: